conservationtechlab/camml/README.md

     export TFHUB_CACHE_DIR=./tmp

-If `obj_det_train.py` did run successfully, you should now see a `model.tflite` file in your current directory.
+If `obj_det_train.py` script did run successfully, you should now see a `model.tflite` file in your current directory.

 You can now deactivate the virtual environment you used for training: